 - Consultation with a doctor

-A professional doctor would walk you through the signs and symptoms that you experience to help you accurately identify the cause and also to provide the most appropriate treatment.
+A professional Rheumatologist would walk you through the signs and symptoms that you experience to help you accurately identify the cause and also to provide the most appropriate treatment.

 X-rays could help one correctly identify whether one is suffering from osteoarthritis.
 It could also help to distinguish between the different forms of arthritis to ensure proper treatment.
 A series of X-rays taken over time of the affected joint could also show the rate of degradation of the cartilage.